Many workers have only their retirement savings for emergencies

 “It’s not surprising that African-Americans and women use retirement savings for emergency savings,” Kia McAllister-Young, director of the nonprofit America Saves, told Yahoo Finance.
 “With the gender wage disparity, it makes complete sense.”

-In 2022, White women made 83% as much as white men.
+In 2022, white women made 83% as much as white men.
 Black men earned 76% as much as white men.
 Black women only earned 70% as much as white men.

 McAllister-Young said that since many minority women often support other relatives, it’s doubly hard to save for an emergency when “we have to take care of our grandparents.”
 She also noted that even if people have short-term needs, there are still long-term ramifications of early hardship withdrawals.
 Not only do workers have less savings overall for their long-term security, there’s also the accompanying taxes on the withdrawal that must be paid off within three years.